 What type of calculator is used?

-For the GED Test: Texas Instruments IT-30XS on-screen calculator will automatically be available when you sit for the GED test on computer.
-Effective October 6, 2014, you can bring in and use a handheld TI-30XS Multiview Scientific Calculator for any of the three test subjects that allow the use of a calculator: Mathematical Reasoning, Science, and Social Studies.
+A Texas Instruments TI-30XS on-screen calculator will automatically be available when you.
+You can also bring a TI-30XS Multiview Scientific Calculator for any of the three test subjects that allow the use of a calculator: Mathematical Reasoning, Science, and Social Studies.
 You still have access to an embedded calculator at all times if you choose not to bring one.

 Who can take the test?